TVsIan/MAMEMapper/README.md

  - **Modern Fightstick:** 8 buttons, with the 3rd column being R1/R2 and the 4th L1/L2 (as seen [here](https://download.8bitdo.com/Manual/Controller/Xbox/Arcade-Stick-for-Xbox.pdf?20231201)).
 Assumes the stick will be set to D-Pad mode.
 Older sticks may need to create a custom version of this, as the L/R button placement varied.
  - **6/4 Button (KB):** An arcade panel with 6 buttons each for P1/2 and 4 buttons for 3/4, using default keyboard inputs.
 Similar to the panel shown [here](https://99livesarcade.com/store/ols/products/four-player-control-panels-arcade1up-only-32x12x4-approx-sanwa-sticks).
  - **6 Buttons w/Offset 7th (KB):** An arcade panel using a hybrid layout with 6 standard buttons and one offset to the lower left, common for layouts that work for Neo Geo and 6-button fighting games.
 The layout assumes the offset button is #7, and does add an 8th assumed to be left of it, but nothing requires it.
 An example is the player 1 & 2 controls on [this](https://www.ultimarc.com/arcade-control-panel/) panel.
- - **I-PAC 4 - All Inputs (KB):** An arcade panel set up for 4 players, 8 buttons each, using the default [I-PAC 4](https://www.ultimarc.com/control-interfaces/i-pacs/i-pac4-board/) keyboard mappings.
-This should also work for the I-PAC 2, but will map keys as if there were 4 players.
+ - **IPAC 4 - All Inputs (KB):** An arcade panel set up for 4 players, 8 buttons each, using the default [IPAC 4](https://www.ultimarc.com/control-interfaces/i-pacs/i-pac4-board/) keyboard mappings.
+This should also work for the IPAC 2, but will map keys as if there were 4 players.
 The default mappings do include keys that MAME uses for menus etc, it may be a good idea to use the Hotkeys option if using this for more than 2 players.
 If used as a base for custom mapping, unused players will be ignored.
  - **Future?:** Possible additions for controllers with unique layouts and other features.
    - The Hori Fighting Commander Octa for PC will likely be added as a new base configuration at the end of January when it releases, as having 6 face buttons, a D-Pad, and two analog sticks is fairly unique  and well suited for emulators.
 This could also be used as a base for Retro-Bit's Saturn analog controller, which has the same specs.
    - Older fightsticks may be worth adding, though most of them could be done with a custom controller mapped to the Retroarch 6-button layout or the Modern Fightstick layout.